Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/afec/afec_polled_mode/readme.md

     - Parity : None
     - Stop : 1 Bit
     - Flow Control : None
-3. Build and Program the application using their respective IDEs
+3. Build and Program the application using its respective IDE
 4. The console displays the ADC Count and the ADC Input Voltage
 5. Press the switch to change the DAC output by 0.1 V from 0 V to 3.3 V
 6. Observe the ADC input value and the respective ADC count value